… to learn the photographic vocabulary "Glossary of Photography"

 - Firmware – a program integrated into your camera that allows you to display menus and make adjustments

-- Flare – an optical aberration due to a parasitic diffusion of light within a lens “Glossary of Photography”
+- Flare – an optical aberration due to a parasitic diffusion of light within a lens [Click here to join the photoshop Light Effects.]

-- Flash – a device most often affixed to the top of the camera that produces artificial light for an extremely fast period of time
+- Flash – a device most often affixed to the top of the camera that produces artificial light for an extremely a swift period of time

-- Focal length converter – an optical lens that can be attached to the front of a lens and allows you to change the focal length of the lens
+- (Converter) Focal length – an optical lens that can be attached to the front of a lens and allows you to change the focal length of the lens “Glossary of Photography”

 - Focus – setting that adjusts the sharpness of a subject in a photo